GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 #draft[
 *Backbone pretraining.*
 The pre-trained feature extractor is trained on the #acr("SSL") task defined in @sec:ssl:single_source.
-The final regression layer of the sound source localizer is removed to make the model output a 128-dimensional feature vector.
+The final regression layer of the sound source localizer is removed to make the model output a #dim-features-value\-dimensional feature vector.
 The default #acr("RL") training process involves freezing the weights of the backbone.
 #draft[
   Just say that the default is pre-trained + frozen and that we investigate it later.